What to Know Before Hiring a Realtor

 Pay attention to the realtor’s communication skills.

-Your real estate agent needs to be able to not only effectively communicate with you but it’s also important they know how to listen to your needs.
+Your Realtor needs to be able to not only effectively communicate with you but it’s also important they know how to listen to your needs.
 Good communication skills are imperative to selling your home and possibly finding you a new one.
 Your agent should have a communication plan that includes updating you on the market, the marketing he/she is doing and provides you with feedback within a reasonable time.

 Look for someone with experience.